It wasn’t too long ago that selling online and selling in-store required two very different processes.

-Some POS programs can handle every aspect of your store’s online presence, from the domain name registration and hosting to the design and even a blog.
+Some POS programs can handle every aspect of your store’s online presence, from domain name registration and hosting to design and even a blog.
 The online store, of course, is also completely integrated into the website for a seamless customer-facing front end.

 Automated email receipts and email messages regarding account status come standard in most POS systems.
 But modern POS systems can also tie into popular email marketing programs through integrations and third party apps.
 These advanced programs can help you send messages out to customers based on various characteristics, such as what they’ve purchased and when.
 You also may be able to collect email addresses for marketing purposes as part of the checkout process and enroll subscribers into autoresponders, for example.

 Some POS programs come with apps that integrate directly with Facebook or Pinterest, allowing your customers to buy directly from your pages on those sites.
 Some apps also make it easier to communicate with customers directly via those platforms.